 Term Assistant Professor

 I am an educational ethnographer.
-I use critical qualitative methods to explore relationships between the “macro” of public policy and discourse and the “micro” of everyday social interactions, with a focus on race and urban schools in the United States.
+I use social-cultural and critical race theory to explore relationships between the “macro” of public policy and discourse and the “micro” of everyday social interactions, with a focus on race and urban schools in the United States.

-My current research examines schools at the intersections of educational segregation and neighborhood gentrification in New York City.
-In this project, I analyze data collected through participant-observation, interviews, and public archives to examine how community stakeholders conceptualize student diversity; how school and district administrators enact educational policy; and how these interlocking contexts relate to schools’ central work – teaching and learning.
+In my current project, I explore how stakeholders perceive and interact within diversifying schools in gentrifying areas of New York City.
+I analyze data collected through participant-observation, interviews, and public archives to examine how community stakeholders conceptualize student diversity; how school and district administrators enact educational policy; and how these interlocking contexts relate to schools’ central work – teaching and learning.

 My work has been supported by the National Academy of Education/Spencer Dissertation Fellowship and the Fahs-Beck Fund for Social Research and published in Urban Education, The Teacher Educator, and Humanity and Society.